AdobeDocs/campaign-classic.en/help/delivery/using/attaching-files.md

 >[!NOTE]
 >
 >This type of configuration is generally carried out in the delivery templates.
 For more on this, refer to [About templates](../../delivery/using/about-templates.md).

-To avoid performance issue, it is recommended not to include more than one attachment per email.
-The recommended threshold can be configured from [the list of Campaign Classic options](../../installation/using/configuring-campaign-options.md#delivery).

 ## Attaching a local file {#attaching-a-local-file}